Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Bounded defects in periodic media

 The simplest examples which can be handled using the methods developed in this work are those of \emph{local defects} (often known as \emph{point defects} in discrete settings).
 In this case, the defect region has the same width as the repeating unit cell (\emph{i.e.} $x_1-x_0=h$).
 This means that the defect medium can be obtained from the periodic medium by only changing the material within defect region.
 This is a \emph{compact} perturbation which preserves the underlying band structure.

 To demonstrate the method, we study an example of a locally perturbed piecewise constant medium, given by

 for some positive constants $r$ and $R$.
 This is depicted in \Cref{fig:local}.
-This can be viewed as a continuous version of the discrete model studied in \cite{makwana2013localised} and as a one-dimensional version of the two-dimensional model studied using boundary integral analysis in \cite{ammari2021functional}.
+This was studied previously by \cite{figotin1998localized, figotin1997localized} and can be viewed as a continuous version of the discrete model studied in \cite{makwana2013localised} and as a one-dimensional version of the two-dimensional model studied using boundary integral analysis in \cite{ammari2021functional}.
+Further to these existing results, we can use our methods to calculate the (leading-order) envelope of the localised mode.

 We can compute the transfer matrix explicitly as

 where the matrix $T_\text{c}\in\R^{2\times2}$ is used to describe each piecewise constant section and is given by

 This gives that